Tips for Increasing Calories and Protein

 Author: OncoLink Team

-• Space out your meals throughout the day (every 2-3 hours) rather than three larger meals.
+• Have smaller meals more often (every 2-3 hours).
 This can make it easier to eat and digest.

 • If you have heartburn/reflux, avoid eating 2-3 hours before you go to bed and sleep with your head elevated.

-• Homemade or purchased nutrition bars, puddings, and liquid nutritional supplements can also help you meet your daily caloric needs.
+• If foods like nutrition bars, puddings, and liquid nutritional supplements taste good to you, these are great options to help you meet your daily calorie needs.

-• Light physical activity helps maintain muscle and stimulates your appetite.
-Take a walk to the mailbox, around the neighborhood or at the mall to get out and get moving.
+• Light physical activity helps maintain muscle and helps you feel more hungry.
+Find ways to get moving like taking a walk to the mailbox, around the neighborhood, or at the mall.

-• Fluids take up valuable space in the stomach; so, drink them between meals rather than with them.
+• Limit your fluid intake at meals.
+Fluids take up valuable space in the stomach, so try to drink them between meals not with them.

 Ways to Increase Protein in Food